Comedy Jobs and Festival Submissions

 • Mountain Fresh Comedy Festival runs October 8–10, 2026, across the Colorado Mountains.
 A clean-comedy event from the creator of the Vail Comedy Festival, it features top national talent, mentorship opportunities, and stunning venues during peak leaf season.
 Submissions are $25 and close June 30, 2026.
 Submit here.

-• Colorado Queer Comedy Festival takes place October 1–4, 2026, and highlights LGBTQIA+ comedians from Colorado and across the globe through a weekend of stand-up showcases produced by Rocky Mountain Equality.
+• Colorado Queer Comedy Festival takes place October 1–4, 2026, in Denver (we think…no city listed!) and highlights LGBTQIA+ comedians from Colorado and across the globe through a weekend of stand-up showcases.
 The festival aims to amplify queer voices and create more opportunities for LGBTQ+ performers on stage.
 Submissions are open January 1–June 30, 2026, with a final submission deadline of June 30, 2026.
 The submission fee is $20, with need-based waivers available by contacting the organizers.
 Performer selections will be announced August 1, 2026, and selected comics are typically given two sets, with pay structured at $10 per minute of performance time.
 Submit here.

 • Shelter Cove Comedy Festival takes place August 7–9, 2026 in Shelter Cove, California.
 No submission fee is required, and lodging is encouraged at the Inn of the Lost Coast, with the main venue listed as Mario’s Marina Bar.
 Submit here.